 - Shallow Fog - April 2010

 - White Hills trail in Quidi Vidi - January 2010

 - Sugarloaf & Big River trail - April 2009

 - Ocean Sciences Centre Panorama - April 2009

-- Snowy East Coast Trail - December 2008
+- First hikes on the East Coast Trail - December 2008